- The 4th of July each year. Events begin around noon and end around 10pm

 Overview: Yavapai County boasts the biggest fireworks display in Prescott, Arizona, and attracts people from all over the state.
 You can make a whole day of it.
 Take a picnic lunch to eat in the park.
 There's music prior to the fireworks going off, and music afterwards, too.
 Plenty of food!
 So bring your chair for an evening of fun.

 When: The 4th of July each year.
-Events begin around noon and end around 10pm
+Events begin around noon and end around 10pm.
+Find the specifics on the City of Prescott website.

 Where: Prescott, AZ -events take place all over this desert town.
-Activities during the day will be at Pioneer park with the fireworks at Pioneer Park.
+Activities during the day will be at Pioneer Park.
+Fireworks are setup at the parking garage, but can be seen from various angles around town including the park.

 Fees: Most events are FREE - including music from the three bands and the fireworks.
 Some of the rides, games and crafts would require an admission wristband.